Get a straight answer on your situation, today.

 If your derogatory credit event was caused by a massive, unavoidable life event, Fannie Mae allows the underwriter to reduce your waiting period.
 This is known as an "Extenuating Circumstance."

-What Qualifies as an Extenuating Circumstance?
+What counts as an extenuating circumstance?

 It must be a nonrecurring event that is beyond the borrower's control that results in a sudden, significant, and prolonged reduction in income or a catastrophic increase in financial obligations.